ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 modifying loosely coupled components separately).

-The onion architecture can be divided into the following layers: _domain_, _repository_, _service_ and _UI_ layer.
-In our implementation, these layers are reflected in the structure of our code.
+The onion architecture can be divided into the following layers: _domain_, _repository_, _service_ and _UI_.
+In our implementation, these layers are reflected in the structure of the code.
-That is, we have split the application into separate projects and directories, namely _Chirp.Core_, _Chirp.Infrastructure_, and _Chirp.Web_, as well as a separate test directory containing _Chirp.Tests_ and _Chirp.PlaywrightTests_.
+That is, the application is split into separate projects and directories, namely _Chirp.Core_, _Chirp.Infrastructure_, and _Chirp.Web_, as well as a separate test directory containing _Chirp.Tests_ and _Chirp.PlaywrightTests_.

 ![Illustration of the _Chirp!_ system architecture as an onion architecture diagram.](Images/onion.png){width=80%}

 The _domain_ layer is the innermost layer and contains our domain entities, such as _Author_, _Cheep_ and _Comment_ - as well as their corresponding DTOs.
-These do not have any external dependencies, and therefore, act as the inner core, _Chirp.Core_, of our application.
+These do not have any external dependencies, and therefore act as the inner core, _Chirp.Core_, of our application.
 The _repository_ layer is part of _Chirp.Infrastructure_ and is responsible for data access.
 It handles interaction with the database, including retrieving, storing, and mapping domain data.
 The _service_ layer, also located in _Chirp.Infrastructure_, contains the application services and acts as an intermediary between the UI layer and the repository layer.
 The UI layer is the outermost layer and is responsible